brodycj/cordova-sqlite-ext/README.md

 ## About this version

-This is a common version the following extra features: REGEXP, BASE64
+This is a common plugin version branch with the following extra (non-standard) features: REGEXP, BASE64

+This plugin version uses a `before_plugin_install` hook to install sqlite3 library dependencies from `cordova-sqlite-ext-deps` via npm.

 <!-- END About this version -->